R360FE/bambooshoot/README.md

 ### 3 current commands

-You can use 'bamboo' to list the commands that current support
+You can use 'bamboo' to list the supported commands

       bamboo